2020 and the Global COVID-19 Outbreak: A Year to Remember, Or Here Comes the Rainfall

 Last of the 2020 Annual Bruessard Award winners to be honored but certainly not the least are the vaccine makers.
 In the fight against COVID-19, from a pharmaceutical perspective, there were two parallel tracks at play.
 The first track was to pursue medications to treat patients already infected with the COVID-19 virus.
 The ultimate medications and treatments are those which effectively neutralized the virus and prevented the virus from killing its host victims.
 Medical treatments typically are reactive in scope and are utilized to help humans recover after they have contracted the COVID-19 virus.

 The second track was to pursue vaccines to administer to the general public.
 Vaccines are proactive and preventative in scope.
 Vaccines are meant to disarm the COVID-19 virus before it can infect a human host.
 A safe and effective vaccine would prevent the COVID-19 virus from ever being transmitted to those humans who have not been infected by the virus.
-Due to their proactive and preventative natures, vaccines are the preferred choice for ending with the COVID-19 pandemic.
+Due to their proactive and preventative natures, vaccines are the preferred choice for ending or arresting the COVID-19 pandemic.

 In elementary school, children typically are taught idioms such as "slow and steady win the race," "haste makes waste," and "it is better to go slow and get it right rather than to go fast and get it wrong."
 When it came to a race for a COVID-19 vaccine, these idioms were discarded.